Feminist Sweepstakes

-Feminist Sweepstakes is the second studio album by American dance-punk band Le Tigre.
-It was released on October 16, 2001 by record label Mr. Lady.
+Feminist Sweepstakes is the second studio album by American electro-punk band Le Tigre.
+It was released on October 16, 2001, by record label Mr. Lady.

 Feminist Sweepstakes is Le Tigre's first album to feature JD Samson as a member of the band.
 She had previously worked with the band as a roadie and the operator of former member Sadie Benning's slide show during live performances in support of their first record.

 Background

 The album title "Feminist Sweepstakes" was explained by JD Samson:"The idea came to us when pondering the idea of what a feminist Easter basket may look like.
 We began planning a basket of goodies that would be a prize that could be won by an unsuspecting record buyer.
 Soon enough, after bouncing the word sweepstakes around, we looked up 'sweepstakes' in the dictionary and there was instant gratification.
 A sweepstakes is a contest in which the members of the contest put together their own (be it money or objects, etc.) in order to come out with a large winning of some sort for the prize winner.
 For us, the feminist sweepstakes is the life we live as feminists (for one) every feminist gives her/his own to the rest of the community, and each person then is able to have the collective power of feminism itself.
 And number two, each song then becomes a prize for each willing/winning listener."